Ditch the Pitch

 You must notify the manufacturer (or its agent) of the defect during the term of the express warranty.
 The manufacturer must make any repair efforts at no cost to the consumer and within a reasonable amount of time.
 The law presumes a reasonable amount of time to be either three repair attempts for the same defect or thirty days out of service for repairs.
 The 30 days do not have to be consecutive.

-If the defect cannot be repaired, the manufacturer has the option of whether to replace the vehicle or rescind the agreement and refund the money.
+If the defect cannot be repaired, the manufacturer has one final opportunity to repair the defect to conform with the warranty (10 business days after delivery to the repair shop designated by the manufacturer).
+If this repair attempt is also unsuccessful, the manufacturer then has the option of whether to replace the vehicle or rescind the agreement and refund the money.
 If the manufacturer elects to rescind the agreement and refund the money, the refund must be for the full purchase price of the vehicle, less a reasonable allowance for the consumer's use.
 The full purchase price includes applicable finance charges and all governmental fees, such as sales tax, license fees and registration fees.

 After arbitration, if you remain unsatisfied, you can then file an action in the court.
+The court has discretion to award attorney's fees.
 Consumers should remember to buy cars only from reputable dealers and should read the warranty carefully.
 Save all documentation related to the car and to any repair work for their records.
 If you have problems with your new car you should begin to keep the following records: a description of defects and details of contacts(including the date and name of the person with whom you spoke); a log of the amount of time the car was out of service and complete written records of routine service.

 Possibly.
 The general law of sale, including warranty law may still apply.
 In addition, you can always file a complaint with the S.C.
 Department of Consumer Affairs.